sallywang147/LeanFunFix/README.md

 ### Extract C code from a Lean program and run extracted C code

-**Note**: C code extracted from contains all lean functions, but not #eval statements.
+**Note**: C code extracted from Lean programs contains all lean functions, but not #eval statements.

 ```
 cd src/Example